nealbarshes/nealbarshes.github.io/FootHealing/index.md

-# Reconstruct, reestablishing intact epithelium over the entire extremity
+# Reconstruct, Reestablishing an Intact Epithelium over the Entire Extremity

 ## Provide proper OFFLOADING to ALL patients: